Gender self-identification: United Kingdom

-In Great Britain (excluding Northern Ireland), the Equality Act 2010 provides protection from discrimination under the protected characteristic of "gender reassignment".
+Excluding Northern Ireland, the Equality Act 2010 provides protection from discrimination under the protected characteristic of "gender reassignment".
 This protection covers individuals at any stage of the transition process, from proposing to reassign their gender to undergoing or completing the process.
 However, this is not equivalent to gender self-identification, and the Act permits providers of sex-segregated services to exclude transgender individuals on a case-by-case basis if it constitutes "a proportionate means of achieving a legitimate aim."

 In 2016, the House of Commons' Women and Equalities Committee issued a report recommending that the Gender Recognition Act 2004 be updated "in line with the principles of gender self-declaration".
 Later in 2016, in England and Wales, a proposal was developed under Theresa May's government to revise the Act to introduce self-identification.
 The proposal was dropped in 2020 after opposition.
 Instead, Boris Johnson's government reduced the application fee for a Gender Recognition Certificate to £5 and moved the application process online.

 In 2018, a YouGov poll for PinkNews found that 18% of respondents across the UK supported self-identification, 58% believed medical approval was necessary, and the remainder were undecided.

 A 2018 government consultation on the Gender Recognition Act reform received 102,833 submissions.
 Of these, 39% were submitted via an online form set up by Stonewall, 18% via a form by the gender-critical group Fair Play for Women, and 7% via a form by the feminist organization Level Up.
 The consultation showed that 64% supported removing the requirement for a gender dysphoria diagnosis, 80% favored eliminating the need for a medical report, and 77% supported removing the requirement to provide evidence of living "in their acquired gender" for a set period.

 In 2020, Human Rights Watch urged the British government to allow self-identification and include recognition of transgender and non-binary individuals.
 In March 2021, the Welsh government's Independent LGBTQ+ Expert Panel also called for reform based on self-determination principles.
 Later that year, the Welsh government advocated for the devolution of powers related to the Act to enable legislative reforms within Wales.

 On 22 December 2022, the Scottish Parliament passed the Gender Recognition Reform Bill by a vote of 86 to 39.
 The bill proposed allowing self-identification for a Gender Recognition Certificate and extending the process to individuals aged 16 and 17.
 On 17 January 2023, the United Kingdom government used section 35 of the Scotland Act 1998 to block the bill from receiving royal assent, the first time section 35 has been used.
 After the Scottish Parliament vote, Mark Drakeford, First Minister of Wales, expressed a desire for a similar reform of gender-recognition law in Wales and the legislative competence for the Senedd to enact it; he described Westminster's section 35 order as a "very dangerous precedent" for devolution.